Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Guarded Mind**

     If you fail an Intelligence, a Wisdom, or a Charisma :d20-save: **Saving Throw**, you can cause yourself to succeed instead.
-Once you use this benefit, you can’t use it again until you finish a Long Rest.
+Once you use this benefit, you can't use it again until you finish a Long Rest.

 ### Master Blacksmith